SaumyaPatil/SaumyaPatil/README.md

  - 💻 Proficient in Java and JavaScript
  - 🌱 Expanding my knowledge in backend development
- - 🖥️ Hands-on experience in frontend development with React.js
+ - 🖥️ Hands-on experience in frontend development with React.js and Next.js
  - 🚀 Currently working on a live project aimed at benefiting mankind
  - 🤝 Eager to collaborate on community building, code projects, and open-source initiatives
  - 👥 Enthusiastic about engaging with tech communities